• Skip to primary navigation

 There are a few different stories.
 The most common and verifiable one is that the town was painted yellow to spruce up the town for a visit by Pope John Paul II, who came here in 1993.
 According to another version of the story, it was painted to honor an aspect of the Maya sun god known as Kinich Kakmó.

 Izamal is small and concentrated with most of the attractions found within a few blocks of the main plaza.
-There’s the option to take a horse and buggy tour, but that’s not really our thing, which is why we’ve organized this post as a self-guided walking tour.
-Keep in mind that in the summer months it gets really hot.
-Be sure to pack an umbrella, some sunscreen, and water to stay hydrated.
+There’s the option to take a horse and buggy tour, but that’s not really our thing, so we’ve organized this post as a self-guided walking tour.

 Hallway inside Convent San Antonio de Padua